Skip to main content

 Learn more

-The Lantern Parade brings Light to Life on Saturday, May 9th.
+The Lantern Parade brings light to life on Saturday, May 9th.
+Make your lantern in advance, then join in the parade!

 View Event